 The AFPFMA grew out of the lessons learned from unsuccessful attempts over the years, galvanised by Facebook in 2009, culminating in a meeting in 2018.
 The 2018 meeting saw around 30 AFP veterans come together, in person and via video conferencing, with representatives of the AFP.
 It agreed that, after some 40 years of AFP activity, we had sufficient interest, goodwill and momentum to formalise our activities.
-In December 2018, we registered the AFPFMA as an incorporated association.

 The creation of the AFPFMA was not mandated or directed in its creation; former members took the initiative to get it done.
 Former members provided the resourcing in time and money to create the Association.
-These contributions are a powerful and tangible show of trust and support for how and what we are doing, and this support has now survived its first year.
+These contributions are a powerful and tangible show of trust and support for how and what we are doing, and this support has now survived.
 The inaugural AGM held in October 2019 ratified our approach, showing the ongoing confidence and commitment to the model we are pursuing.
 The self-initiated nature to the AFPFMA adds to our credibility across our membership.

 19 August 2009

 The first Facebook group AFP Former Members Network, was created to help former AFP members reconnect with each other and share memories of days gone by.
 We have evolved to more than just a social group now.

 Thirty former members of the Australian Federal Police attended a historical foundation meeting to propose the formation of the AFP Former Members Association.
 It was unanimously resolved that we push forward with the idea to create such a group and establish a working party to draft our objectives and a constitution.

 The final meeting was held to form a committee of the AFP Former Members Association and adopt our new constitution and form the inaugural committee.

 An application was made to the A.C.T.
 Government to register and incorporate our Association.